junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### Act 10

-Crowley tsks.
-"I didn't ask you for a free interior redesign."
-He tilts his head briefly to enjoy the burned wing marks.
-"It's indeed a nice lovely touch for the throne room, though, I have to admit.
+Crowley paces a few steps, tilting his head to enjoy the burned wing marks in its right direction.
+He tsks, "I didn't ask you for a free interior redesign, but it looks like a nice lovely touch for the throne room, indeed, I have to admit.
 I'd never thought to add a dead angel here, and now thanks to you, everyone knows where the Head of the Heaven's Intelligence Division ended up."

 "You're welcome," Metatron answers, politician-style.

 Crowley eyes him.
 "I have to ask, what's that all about?
 What Naomi said, *'destroying Heaven and angels'* -- Are you really planning to do that?
-I mean, I know I'm a demon and just want to *rule* Heaven, but never really thought about *destroy* them.
+I mean, I know I'm a demon and just want to *rule* Heaven, but never really thought about *destroy* it.
 If you destroy all that, then what's there left to rule?"

 "What are you going to do, then?
 Fight against me?"
 Metatron lifts his chins to look into Crowley's eyes.
 "You can't win.
 I'm the Scribe, and I have the entire angel tablet power in me."

 Crowley laughs.
 "Look who's the ego talking now.
 I'm the King of Hell and have the entire demon tablet.
 You really want to test which side is stronger?"

-Metatron doesn't even blink, "I know it's me.
+Metatron doesn't even blink.
+"I know it's me.
 And I say let's settle this the old Western way: If I win, I do whatever I want with Heaven and angels, and Hell is forever out of service."

-"And if I win, I lead Hell to overtake Heaven and Earth," Crowley says easily.
-"And the winner is whoever kills the other."
+"And if I win, I lead Hell to take over Heaven and Earth," Crowley says easily.
+"And the winner is whoever killed the other one."

-"Then you're dead, demon," Metatron grins greasily, taking out his blade to hold in his right hand and the angel tablet in his left like a shield.
+"Then you're dead, demon."
+Metatron grins wide, taking out his blade to hold in his right hand and the angel tablet in his left like a shield.

-"Promises, promises," Crowley singsongs, returning him an equally sarcastic grin, also conjuring a blade in his right hand, and the demon tablet in his left, holding straight.
+"Promises, promises," Crowley singsongs, returning him an equally sarcastic grin, also conjuring a blade in his right hand, and the demon tablet in his left, holding straight like a knight before a duel, like when Don Quixote is ready to fight the windmill.

 "Here we go," Dean whispers under his breath, visibly excited.
+"Definitely the tablet-boosted ego talking on both sides now.
+Let's see who's the bigger dick."

 "Dean," Cas gives him an incomprehensible look.
 "Why are you enjoying this so much?
-Whoever wins, the world will still be screwed."
+Whoever wins, the world will still be in danger, we will have to fight against the more difficult one of the two."

-"Then let's hope no one wins."
-Dean says cheerfully, watching the center stage.
+"Then let's hope no one wins," Dean says cheerfully, watching the center stage.

 Crowley's blade tip reaches out, two inches away from Metatron's tablet, so is Metatron's blade to Crowley's tablet.
-They look like locked in a balanced offend-defend position, lights and power floating and tangling around them, brightening and dimming around the tablets, the only signals showing there are something invisible battling in the celestial realm like the murderous undercurrent flowing in and out.
+They look like locked in a ridiculously balanced offend-defend position, almost like a dancing position.
+Lights and power float and tangle around them, brightening and dimming around the tablets -- the only signals indicate that the battle has already begun, the unseen undercurrent of power and energy is pushing and pulling between them, the battle is happening in a higher level than what human eyes can see.
+Their faces twitch, their lips twist in mocking smiles, both of them have murderous hatred and undoubted arrogance in their eyes that it looks like they can flame out fires made pure of hatred.

-Crowley holds the blade out two more inches, pressing the sharp tip against the angel tablet.
+Crowley holds the blade out two more inches, pressing the sharp tip against Metatron's angel tablet.
 The contact point sparks out brightly, like the touching points of active batteries in a short-circuited loop.
 Metatron quickly does the same, and the surface of the demon tablet starts sizzling and fuming as well like living fires snaking along the lines of the Words.

 The fight is not as visually thrilling as the boxing or bar fights or even just the rehearsed fighting sequences in Hollywood action movies might be, but it's still clearly so intense.

 Crowley's right hand has white knuckles from holding the blade too tight; the tip of the blade has disappeared in white fogs and golden sparks.
 His left hand trembles to hold the demon tablet straight, black smoke emitting from the tablet like it's the chimney of the largest chemical factory.
 Where his fingers touch the tablet, there is a line of frozen snow crystal.

-Sweat gathers on Metatron's forehead, his eyes narrow in the effort, his nose wrinkles, his mouth shows the last syllable of his yelling: "DIE!"
+Sweat gathers on Metatron's forehead, his eyes narrow in the effort, his nose wrinkles, his mouth shows the last syllable of his yelling: "Go to die!"

 "They're trying to break each other's tablet first," Sam realizes first.